Tame and relatively elliptic $\mathbb{CP}^1$-structures on the thrice-punctured sphere: Introduction

 \begin{graftconj}[Problems 12.1.1-2 in \cite{GKM00}] Two complex projective structures have the same holonomy if and only if it is possible to obtain one from the other by some sequence of graftings and degraftings. \end{graftconj}

 Here \textit{grafting} refers to a geometric surgery on $\Sigma$ which consists in cutting $\Sigma$ open along a curve and inserting a domain from $\cp$, and \textit{degrafting} is the inverse operation.
 For the reader familiar with grafting deformations: by grafting we will always mean \textit{projective $2\pi$--grafting}.
 This construction allows one to change a structure without changing its holonomy, and iterating this construction shows that $\Hol$ has infinite fibers.
+The Grafting Conjecture has been verified for closed surfaces: the case of (quasi-)Fuchsian representations is due to Goldman \cite{GO87}, and Baba has addressed the case of generic (i.e. totally loxodromic) representations in a series of papers \cite{BA10,BA12,BA15,BA17}.

 Inspired by a specific question about punctured spheres in \cite[Problem 12.2.1]{GKM00}, we propose a study of certain structures on the thrice--punctured sphere, and we prove the Grafting Conjecture in this setting (see part \ref{intro:other work on grafting} of this introduction for a comparison with related results available in the literature).
+It is worth noticing that the complex projective geometry around a puncture is much more interesting than the underlying complex geometry.
+As an example, consider the two structures on the thrice-punctured sphere given by the complete hyperbolic metric of finite area and by the inclusion $\cp \setminus \{0,1,\infty\} \subseteq \cp$: they are not isomorphic as complex projective structures, but they have the same underlying complex structure.

 The study of holonomy fibers also has an analytic motivation coming from the classical monodromy problems for ODEs, i.e. generalization of Hilbert's XXI problem.
 Since the work of Poincar\'e \cite{P08}, projective structures have been known as a geometric counterpart to second--order linear ODEs.
-In more recent years, some monodromy problems for such ODEs have successfully been approached in terms of holonomy problems for projective structures (see \cite{GKM00,CDHL,G19,GM19b,KA20,CFG21}).
+In more recent years, some monodromy problems for such ODEs have successfully been approached in terms of holonomy problems for projective structures (see \cite{GKM00,CDHL,G19,GM19b,KA20,CFG22}).